zhan9san/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/README.md

 - **CrewAI**: Create autonomous AI agents that work together in roles to accomplish tasks
 - **LangGraph**: Extend LangChain with stateful, multi-actor applications for complex reasoning systems
 - **Strands Agents**: Build LLM applications with complex workflows using model-driven agentic development

+### 3. Advanced Concepts (03-advanced-concepts)

+Advanced observability patterns and techniques:

+- **Custom Span Creation**: Learn how to create custom spans for detailed tracing and monitoring of specific operations within your agent workflows

 ## Getting Started